helen-tong/airbnb_1/README.md

 ![coords_plot](images/coords_plot.png)

-**One would think that listing price would increase as number of guests allowed increase.
+**One would think that listing price would increase as number of guests increases.
 Is that the case for listings in San Francisco?**

 As it turns out not so much.
 This tells me that neighborhood might be the only factor that is affecting listing price.